lowRISC/sonata-software/doc/getting-started.md

 If you have any issues in following this guide please contact the Sunburst Team at [info@lowrisc.org](mailto:info@lowrisc.org).

 The Sonata software build environment can be setup under Windows, macOS and Linux.
 We use a tool called [Nix](https://nixos.org/) to manage the build environment on all platforms.
-You will install it but don't need to know anything about it to follow these instructions.
+You need to install Nix but don't need to know anything else about it to follow these instructions.

-You will also need to setup the Sonata board itself with the latest release.
+You also need to setup the Sonata board itself with the latest release.
 Read the [updating the sonata system guide](https://lowrisc.github.io/sonata-system/doc/guide/updating-system.html) for instructions on how to do this.
 You only need to follow the first two steps listed there.

 Only Windows requires specific instructions, Nix handles everything you need on Linux and macOS.
 So if you're not using Windows jump straight to [Installing Nix](#installing-nix).

-## Windows Specific Setup
+## Windows-specific setup

 To obtain a Linux environment on Windows, you can choose to start a virtual machine or use Windows Subsystem for Linux (WSL).
 Microsoft provides [a detailed guide on how to install WSL](https://learn.microsoft.com/en-us/windows/wsl/install).
 For latest systems this would just be a single command:

 ```bat
 wsl --install
 ```

-You might need to enable virtualisation in the BIOS if it's not enabled by default.
+> You might need to enable virtualisation in the BIOS if it's not enabled by default.

 If you are running the command without admin privileges, user account control (UAC) popups will appear a few times asking to allow changes to be made to the device.
 Click "yes" to approve.

 After the command's completion, it should say that Ubuntu is installed.
 Reboot your machine for the changes to take effect.
 After rebooting, Ubuntu should be available in your start menu.
 Click it to start.
 For the first time, it prompts you to select a Unix username and password.
 Follow the Linux (Ubuntu) steps for the rest of this guide.

-> ℹ️ If you have installed your WSL a long time ago, systemd may not have been enabled by default.
+> ℹ️ If you have installed your WSL a long time ago, `systemd` may not have been enabled by default.
-> It is recommended to enable systemd.
+> It is recommended to enable `systemd`.
 > See https://learn.microsoft.com/en-us/windows/wsl/systemd.

 ## Installing Nix